syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-zip-all-the-files-in-subfolders-using-syncfusion-compression.md

 Module Module1
   Private arrOfItems As New List(Of DirectoryInfo)() Private zipArchive As New ZipArchive()

+  'Enter the folder path
-  Private folderPath As String = "D:\Compress" 'Enter the folder path Private arrOfStreamItems As New List(Of Stream)()
+  Private folderPath As String = "Your_folder_path"
+  Private arrOfStreamItems As New List(Of Stream)()

   Private Sub SubFoldersFiles(path As String)